Time Pressure in Software Engineering: A Systematic Review: Introduction

-This systematic literature review heavily extends our previous work~\cite{kuutila2017reviewing}, which used Scopus data and performed clustering to identify the topics of papers on time pressure in software engineering and related disciplines.
-We use that work in part to establish a set seed of papers that we complemented with Google Scholar searches.
+This review heavily extends our previous work~\cite{kuutila2017reviewing}, in which clustering on Scopus data was performed to identify in literature more specific topics on time pressure in software engineering and related disciplines.
+We partly use that work to establish a ``seed" set of papers, which we complement with novel, relevant articles, with Google Scholar searches.
 The papers are expanded using Wohlin's snowballing guidelines~\cite{wohlin2014guidelines}.
-Our goal is to provide an overview of the existing literature related to time pressure in a software engineering.
-We do this by seeking answers to the following research questions: \begin{description} \item[RQ1-Definitions] {\RQOne} \item[RQ2-Metrics] {\RQTwo} \item[RQ3-Process Phases] {\RQThree} \item[RQ4-Causes] {\RQFour} \item[RQ5-Effects and Outcomes] {\RQFive} \end{description}
+Our goal is to provide an overview of the existing literature related to time pressure in software engineering and map it to different process phases, as well as to synthesize the gathered information in a way that provides new information.
+The latter is accomplished by seeking answers to the following research questions: \begin{description} \item[RQ1-Definitions] {\RQOne} \item[RQ2-Metrics] {\RQTwo} \item[RQ3-Process Phases] {\RQThree} \item[RQ4-Causes] {\RQFour} \item[RQ5-Effects and Outcomes] {\RQFive} \end{description}